 His research ranges from private law (contracts, torts and the law of obligations) to technology regulation (robotics and AI), and bioethics, with a comparative and law and economics approach.

-Dr Bertolini holds a jointed degree from the Scuola Superiore Sant'Anna and the University of Pisa, a Ph.D in private law from the Scuola Superiore Sant'Anna, as well as a Master of Laws (LL.M.) from Yale Law School.
+Dr Bertolini holds undergraduate degrees summa cum laude in law from SSSA and the University of Pisa, a Ph.D. summa cum laude in private law from SSSA, as well as a Master of Laws (LL.M.) from Yale Law School.
 He is an attorney licensed to practice in Italy and New York.